flaschmurphy/sdc_term_1_proj_5/writeup.md

 behind the model, I'm sure a great deal of progress could be made with time.

 One interesting aspect of this project and the last one is the efficiency of the pipeline processing.
-The final implementation in this repo takes in the order of 2 hours to process a 50s video.
+The final implementation in this repo takes many hours to process a 50s video.
 Obviously in a real car one would need to be able to process video in real-time, meaning each frame would need to be fully processed and actuated in something like 1ms to 2ms.
 I wonder if this could be possible with Python (ignoring the safety issues with using Python in such